 Fill Style: No/Filled.
 Selecting No will removes the fill so that you can see the tracks more clearly;

 After drawing the copper area, set the net it is to be connected to (floating copper areas are not recommended because they can cause EMC and Signal Integrity (SI) problems).

 Lastly, don’t forget to click the button Rebuild Copper Area to rebuild the flood.

 - If you after copper pour but no copper show up, you need to set it a net same one of the PCB nets, or keep the island as YES, and the rebuild the copper area via “Rebuild Copper Area” button or “SHIFT+B”.

 - If you want to hide the copper area and keep routing tracks, you can set the copper zone invisible at the right-hand panel.

-EasyEDA doesn’t support inner copper pour or copper overlap now, but we will support that in the future, if you want to pour the inner area, please use Solid Region.
+EasyEDA doesn’t support copper areas overlap now, but we will support that in the future.

 Because of the browser’s performance issue, EasyEDA doesn’t support the real-time copper pour, after PCB modifying, please rebuild copper area via Hotkey